 Welcome to Amped Airsoft!

-So you’re new to HPA?
+So you’re new to HPA and want to know how to build your HPA setup and get into HPA?
 No worries, we’ve got ya covered.
 Here at Amped we carry only the best quality brands to ensure that you have the best possible experience and never have to worry about being outgunned on the field.
 Because one of our specialties is HPA conversions, we offer great prices on bundles that allow you to save by purchasing all of the necessary components at once.

 Step 1: Pick an HPA Engine